 In partnership with the EFL Trust, Growth Company and NCS Trust, Fleetwood Town Community Trust are a delivery partner of The National Citizen Service (NCS).
 NCS brings together 16 to 17-year-olds from different backgrounds in a programme aimed to challenge, inspire and enable young people to develop the confidence, skills, and attitudes they need to become more engaged with their communities and to become active and responsible citizens.

-The first phase of the NCS programme is a 5-day full-time residential programme in Colomendy, North Wales, which focuses on teamwork and outdoor physical challenges, games, and adventures.
+The first phase of the NCS programme is a 5-day full-time residential programme, which focuses on teamwork and outdoor physical challenges, games, and adventures.

-The second phase is a 5-day residential at the University of Cumbria, Lancaster, where young people will be living in student accommodation, developing independence by managing a food budget for the week and having their own flat to maintain, whilst focusing on developing new skills for work and life.
+The second phase is a 5-day residential, where young people will be living in student accommodation, developing independence by managing a food budget for the week and having their own flat to maintain, whilst focusing on developing new skills for work and life.

 During this residential, the groups will engage in activities such as first aid training, come dine with me style cooking challenges, sporting activities, work experience opportunities, along with many other fun and exciting tasks.